alexwlchan/alexwlchan.net/src/_posts/2019/2019-06-04-cycle-tracking-isn-t-just-for-women.md

 I really do like this feature, but I wish they hadn't made such a focus on women.

 Because here's the thing: **menstruation is neither universal nor exclusive to women.**
-There are trans women who've never had periods.
+There are women who don't get periods (whether for age, health, because they're trans, or perhaps for other reasons).
 There are trans men and non-binary people who have periods, but it would be wrong to describe them as women.

 A more inclusive phrasing is *"people who menstruate"* or *"people who get periods"*, and I wish they'd used that instead.